frasertweedale/talks/2015xxxx-pyconau-django-ipa/proposal.rst

 authorisation on the open web, but the requirements and technologies used inside companies and large organisations are different:

-- Identities and groups are probably stored in a *directory server* rather than a relational database.
+- Identities and groups are probably stored in an external identity management system's directory rather than in an application's database tables.

-- Authorisation decisions will be based on group membership and policies that are defined *outside* an application.
+- Authorisation decisions will be based on group membership and policies that are defined outside the application.

 - Users may be expected or required to use a *single sign-on* technology like Kerberos to authenticate to applications.

-This talk will familiarise the audience with these requirements and technologies, and demonstrate how Django applications can be integrated into such environments and provide a positive user experience.
+This talk will familiarise the audience with these requirements and environment and demonstrate how Django applications can be integrated with an identity management system to meet business requirements while providing a positive user experience.
 Particular technologies covered will include:

 - FreeIPA: an open-source identity management solution, for defining users, groups and authorisation policies